 Refund and Withdrawal Policy

-Any student who must leave during the school year should inform the Registrar, preferably, in writing.
+Any student who must leave during the academic year should inform the Registrar in writing.
+The Request to Withdraw form is available on the WITS website.
 The official date of withdrawal is the date that the student indicates in her notice, or the date of notification, whichever is earlier.

 Unofficial Withdrawal Policy

 Over the course of the semester, an enrollment confirmation roster is completed by faculty to ascertain that the registered student has been in attendance for 60% of the semester.A student who is not in attendance at the 60% point is determined to have withdrawn.

 For all students who withdraw during the semester, the institution performs an R2T4 calculation utilizing the Return to Title IV software provided by the US Department of Education.